-Over the past few years I’ve started to realize many people want to grow succulents but don’t have the perfect growing conditions for them.
-This shouldn’t be a surprise since I belong in that group of people!
+Many people want to grow succulents but don’t have the perfect growing conditions for them.
+In facet, I’m part of that group of people, too!

-I’ve answered lots of emails from you with various questions about growing succulents.
+Over the past few years, I’ve answered lots of emails from readers like you, sharing what I’ve learned about growing succulents.

 Pick the right plants